I left my corporate career behind in 2017 before it was the popular thing to do.

 This, in my opinion, makes my advice even more valuable – because it was hard-earned through trial and error.

 Without further ado, below are five things that I believe every work-from-home professional needs to create an environment that’s happy, healthy and productive.
+The perfect home office set up if you will – at least in my opinion.

 Courtesy of the school of hard knocks.